HomeLatest NewsIndustryAgainst all odds Apple lays roadmap to sell iPhone in Russia

 Preferred Source of Google

-Even as top US companies have either moved out their complete business or are busy winding up operations in Russia, US tech major Apple has announced to launch the new Apple iPhone 14 in Russia despite all odds.
+Even as top US technology companies have either moved out their complete or are busy winding up operations in Russia, US tech major Apple has announced to launch the new Apple iPhone 14 in Russia despite all odds.

 Asked whether the new iPhone, unveiled by Apple on Wednesday, would be imported under the scheme, Trade and Industry Minister Denis Manturov said: “Why not?
 If consumers want to buy these phones, yes.
 There will be the opportunity.”